The information in boldface below was updated on July 13, 2008.

 2006: 401.69 on May 11, 2006 to 270.54 on June 13, 2006: 32.65%.

-CONSIDER FUNDS FIRST: Many readers will probably be interested in purchasing funds of gold mining shares for some portion of their investment in precious metals, not wishing to assume the increased risk and volatility of owning shares of individual companies.
+CONSIDER FUNDS FIRST: Many readers will be interested in purchasing funds of gold mining shares for some portion of their investment in precious metals, not wishing to assume the increased risk and volatility of owning shares of individual companies.
 There are several dozen such funds.

 Since May 22, 2006, there has been a new exchange-traded fund of gold mining shares called GDX, which is intended to track the Amex-listed index GDM.
 More information on GDX can be found at http://www.vaneck.com/gdx.
 The management fee for GDX is currently only 0.55%.
 Since GDX has the lowest fee of all true gold funds, and can be traded intraday, it is currently my favorite gold fund.
 For Canadian investors, XGD on the Toronto Stock Exchange is a relatively close approximation for GDX, and also has a management fee of 0.55% (now that's collusion with a capital C!).
 More information on XGD can be found at http://www.ishares.ca/product_info/fund_holdings.do?ticker=XGD .
 However, XGD, while as equally diversified as GDX, generally trades with a greater bid-ask spread than GDX, thus making it comparatively somewhat more illiquid.
 Since the two funds will have an almost identical total performance when measured in any single currency, you should trade the one for which it is easiest for your broker to get the best fills.

 Meanwhile, ASA is a closed-end fund of precious metals shares, including especially gold and platinum, which is more heavily weighted than most gold funds in South Africa.
 South African mining shares are currently heavily out of favor, which likely means that they will outperform other mining shares until more normal historic ratios are restored.
 Since the annualized management fee for ASA is currently 0.53%, which is slightly lower than the 0.55% fee for GDX or XGD, its similar ability to trade intraday makes it worth buying, especially whenever ASA's discount to net asset value exceeds 12%, which happens periodically.
 ASA is rather illiquid, so always trade it using limit orders rather than market orders.
 Check http://www.etfconnect.com/ or http://www.closed-endfunds.com/ for the latest information on net asset value, expenses, and portfolio holdings for ASA and other exchange-traded and closed-end funds.
+(November 9, 2008) I will likely be buying ASA over the next several weeks, as its discount to net asset value has been averaging well into double digits.

 All but three of the open-end gold funds charge more than 1.2% percent of the total assets each year as a management fee, in some cases more than two percent annually.
 Some of these funds even charge upfront or redemption fees.
 If you feel that a particular fund manager has a track record which justifies such a high expense ratio, then you may wish to continue to invest in such a fund.
 However, it is possible that such a manager may not continue his winning streak, or his success may encourage him to leave for another company or to start his own hedge fund.
 The subsequent management will not necessarily be as competent, and may charge a significant fee for switching out of the fund.
 Caveat emptor.